DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 The @aave/math-utils data formatting methods act as a layer on top of the chain data.
 Meaning, the methods provide the user with an interface to be able to interact with, and in turn comprehend the chain data, which otherwise might not be "human readable".
 The use-cases range from "human readable formatting" to "approximating accrual over time."
-We know users interact with the aave protocol using smartcontracts, @aave/math-utils package is a collection of methods to take raw input data from these contracts, and format to use on a frontend interface such as Aave Ui or Aave info. math-utils package formats two types of data, raw and indexed contract data, for front-end usage.